grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-Even in this primitive shape the factory already has some value (e.g. we can make `MyMessage` an abstract type and return instances of its subclasses from the factory, and the only place we need to change is the factory).
+Even in this primitive shape the factory already has some value (e.g. we can make `MyMessage` an abstract type and return instances of its subclasses from the factory, and the only place we need to change is the factory[^essentialskills]).
 More often, however, when talking about simple factories, we think about something like this:

 {lang="csharp"}
 ~~~